-In February of this year our company had a big company party that just so happened to be down the street from a tattoo parlor – Taboo Tattoo – and I had been wanting a new piercing for a few months.
+In February of this year our company had a big company party that just so happened to be down the street from a tattoo parlor – Taboo Tattoo – and I had been wanting a new piercing for a few months, specifically an auricle cartilage piercing (though I didn’t know the name of that spot on my ear just yet).
 My coworker who has also been wanting a piercing tagged along, as did many of our other work friends.

-Taboo Tattoo is a pretty standard tattoo parlor (no cash, keep that in mind) and everything went super smoothly.
+Taboo Tattoo is a pretty standard tattoo parlor (all cash, keep that in mind) and everything went super smoothly.

-I pointed at my ear and told the guy where I wanted a piercing – and had never heard of “auricle” – but looking at this image I can tell that I got my “auricle” pierced.
+I pointed at my ear and told the guy where I wanted a piercing – and had never heard of “auricle” – but looking at this image I can tell that I got an auricle cartilage piercing.